JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

      :alt: Invoice for an end customer, prefix B.

-- **Exportation Invoice, prefix E** is the type of document used when exporting goods that shows the incoterm.
+- **Exportation Invoice, prefix E** is the type of document used when exporting goods that shows the Incoterm.

   .. image:: argentina/prefix-e-exporation-invoice.png
-     :alt: Exportation Invoice, prefix E
+     :alt: Exportation invoice, prefix E.

 Even though some invoices use the same journal, the prefix and sequence are given by the :guilabel:`Document Type` field.

-The most common :guilabel:`Document Type` will be defined automatically for the different combinations of AFIP responsibility type but it can be updated manually by the user before confirming the invoice.
+The most common :guilabel:`Document Type` is defined automatically for the different combinations of AFIP responsibility type, but it can be updated manually before confirming the invoice.

 Electronic invoice elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~